Krish-026/DSA-Notes/Binary Tree/BSTT.md

         queue.pop();
         string currVal = ip[i];
         if (currVal != "N") {

-            // Create the left child for the current node currNode->left = newNode(stoi(currVal));
+            currNode->left = newNode(stoi(currVal));

-            // Push it to the queue
             queue.push(currNode->left);
         }

-        // For the right child
         i++;
         if (i >= ip.size()) break;
         currVal = ip[i];

-        // If the right child is not null if (currVal != "N") {
+        if (currVal != "N") {

-            // Create the right child for the current node currNode->right = newNode(stoi(currVal));
+            currNode->right = newNode(stoi(currVal));

-            // Push it to the queue
             queue.push(currNode->right);
         }
         i++;